College Alcohol Abuse: Facts and Findings

 Take Action And Empower Your Future

 Alcohol is the most widely abused drug by college students.
 Unfortunately, 14.4 million adults in the United States over the age of 18 battle an alcohol use disorder.
 The breakdown included 9.2 million men and 5.3 million women.
 Tragically, only 7.9% received treatment for their alcohol use disorders.
 Don’t be a statistic.
-Contact a dedicated treatment professional, explore your treatment options, and get your life back on track.
+Contact a dedicated treatment professional, to explore treatment options.
+You can get your life back on track.
+Call today.